 Start by pruning your outdoor plants to remove dead or damaged branches.
 This step not only reduces the size of the plants but also promotes healthier growth after replanting.

 Additionally, remove weeds and give your plants a thorough watering a few days before the move to ensure they’re well-hydrated.
+This prep is just as important as other decluttering steps before moving.

 Choose the Right Time to Move